 Dull skin is typically a result of poor blood circulation and dehydration.
 Anything that deprives your skin of oxygen and nutrients will lead to poor skin.
-Many factors come into play to cause dull skin condition.
-These factors can be Environmental factors, Hereditary factors, Psychological factors and Biological factors.
+Many factors come into play to cause dull skin conditions.
+These factors can be Environmental factors, Hereditary factors, Psychological factors, and Biological factors.
 The following are some of the causes of dull skin

 Pollution is problematic for your lungs as well as your skin.

-- Dust can clog pores and cause the growth of bacteria which in turn lead to acne.
+- Dust can clog pores and cause the growth of bacteria which in turn leads to acne.

-- Chemical pollutants can affect the skin’s natural protection and repair system causing pre-mature aging.
-Harmful chemicals can breakdown skin’s natural oils that hold moisture of the skin and keep it supple.
+- Chemical pollutants can affect the skin’s natural protection and repair system causing premature aging.
+Harmful chemicals can breakdown the skin’s natural oils that hold moisture of the skin and keep it supple.

-The ultraviolet(UV) rays of the skin is the major cause of
+The ultraviolet(UV) rays of the skin are the major cause of

-- Our skin has a natural guard against harmful UV rays called as melanin.
-By raising the amount of melanin (dark pigment) in the skin, it is better able to absorb UV radiation and protect the skin from DNA damage. but over exposure to the sun can cause hyperpigmentation and uneven tone.
+- Our skin has a natural guard against harmful UV rays called melanin.
+By raising the amount of melanin (dark pigment) in the skin, it is better able to absorb UV radiation and protect the skin from DNA damage. but overexposure to the sun can cause hyperpigmentation and uneven tone.

 - Texture changes.
 Sun exposure causes wrinkles and thickening of the skin.
 It also results in freckles.

-- Moles are small black or red coloured raised spots caused by sun exposure.
+- Moles are small black or red-colored raised spots caused by sun exposure.

 Cold and wind